Behaviour and Rewards

 We expect high standards of behaviour from all students.
 The Stanborough Code sets out the principles on which behaviour and discipline are based.
 The Behaviour and Rewards Ladder shows how rewards and consequences are applied.

-You can earn Bronze Awards (one reward point) for good effort, achievement, contribution to lessons and presentation.
-You can also earn Silver Awards (worth five reward points) for outstanding effort, achievement, citizenship and contribution to house events.
-Gold Awards (worth 10 reward points) are for special recognition for academic achievement or contribution to the school community.
+You can earn Bronze Awards (five reward points) for good effort, achievement, contribution to lessons and presentation.
+You can also earn Silver Awards (worth ten reward points) for outstanding effort, achievement, citizenship and contribution to house events.
+Gold Awards (worth 30 reward points) are for special recognition for academic achievement or contribution to the school community.
 All reward points go towards the end of year house trophy.

 We celebrate student achievement throughout the year and at the end of each term in our End of Term Assemblies.
 In the assembly, students who achieved the highest reward points in each year group are recognised, as well as those with 100% attendance and good behaviour and those who have achieved Gold Awards for academic achievement and /or contribution to the school community.
 Each week students are nominated to receive the Headteacher’s commendation for contribution to the school community, academic excellence, excellent or improved work ethic etc.